na-na-hi/renget/archive/d6rdp.md

 118: Regis, Vesper, Axel, and Magni are created.
 129: Bettel, Hakka, Flayon, and Shinri are created.
 142: Shiori, Bijou, Fuwawa, Mococo, and Nerissa are created.
+144: Magni and Vesper are killed under unclear circumstances when engaging with monsters near the borders of Nerissa's territory.
+Rumors spread like wildfire as the realm of both demigods quickly collapse into anarchy.
+Vesper's realm, already unstable, quickly falls apart.
+The survivors flee to Magni's land who use heavily experimental alchemy to maintain their realms at terrible human cost.
+It remains unknown what or why both demigods died, but some speculate it was the result of a freak alchemical accident.
 144: Current year.

 ![Map of the Known World](https://warosu.org/data/vt/img/0552/05/1691213703644852.png)